ra1nb0rn/avain/README.md

 ## Miscellaneous
 I created AVAIN as part of my Bachelor Thesis at TU Darmstadt (located in Germany) under the guidance of my advisor Rolf Egert.
-We have presented a paper about AVAIN at NetSys&nbsp;'19.
-In addition, another paper based on AVAIN has been accepted at the IEEE GLOBECOM 2019 Workshop on Security and Privacy in Smart, Cooperative IoT and CPS.
+We presented a demo paper about AVAIN at NetSys&nbsp;'19.
+In addition, we presented a full paper based on AVAIN at the IEEE GLOBECOM 2019 Workshop on Security and Privacy in Smart, Cooperative IoT and CPS.
 For more info see the [Publications](https://github.com/DustinBorn/avain/wiki/Publications) wiki page.